FreeRADIUS/wiki.freeradius.org/version4/Home.md

 "originate CoA" functionality is clearly a hack.

 On top of that, we would like to move all of the RADIUS knowledge outside of the server core.
-This desire comes from a few experiences.
+The rationale for this is as follows:

-One, hard-coding a protocol into the server core makes it easy to write hacks such as "originate CoA".
-Two, we would like to add more protocols (e.g. DHCP and DHCPv6) to the server core.
+1. Hard-coding a protocol into the server core makes it easy to write hacks such as "originate CoA".

+2. we would like to add more protocols (e.g. DHCP and DHCPv6) to the server core.
 Right now, the DHCP processing is done as if the packets were RADIUS.. which is not good.

 We would like to increase the performance of the server, and remove all internal locks / mutexes, issues that degrade performance.
 We